Payment Policy

 Guide fee

-In case of cancellation, Epic Japan will refund the fee deducting the cancellation charge below and the actual wire transfer fee.
+In case of cancellation, Epic Japan will refund the guide fee after deducting the applicable cancellation charge (as stated in the policy) and the actual bank transfer fee.

 Other Cost